Alcohol Rehab Ventura & Oxnard California

 Turn to a New Friend

 Once you decide that you are ready to turn your life around, remember that this is not a journey that you should ever travel alone.
 You need an advocate, a champion, a ring of support that will help carry you to the finish line.
-The caring professionals of Channel Islands Rehab Treatment Center are all of those things, and more.
+The caring professionals of Channel Islands Alcohol Rehab Oxnard CA are all of those things, and more.
 Our lovely seaside facility, just one block from Silver Strand Beach, offers a tranquil view of the harbor.
 More important, it offers a wide range of evidence-based treatments that form our Total Immersion Method.

 Treating Your Whole Person